315+ Telescopes Ranked

 The optics of the Mak60 are excellent, as evidenced by a perfect star test that I conducted, which rivaled even premium telescopes costing thousands of dollars.

-The SarBlue Mak60 is a 60mm aperture Maksutov-Cassegrain telescope with a focal ratio of f/12.5 and focal length of 800mm.
+The SarBlue Mak60 is a 60mm aperture Maksutov-Cassegrain telescope with a focal ratio of f/12.5 and a focal length of 800mm.
 While 800mm is not a particularly long focal length for a telescope, it results in magnifications that produce small exit pupils (making images dimmer) and a limited field of view when used with a small telescope like the Mak60.

 The field of view of the Mak60 is further constrained by the small baffle of the optical tube and the 0.965″ diameter fitting of its rear accessory adapter instead of the standard 1.25″ size.
 However, the included star diagonal (a mirror bending light for us to view it more comfortably) that goes into this 0.965″ adapter can accept 1.25″ eyepieces.
-But if I use any of my wide-angle 1.25″ eyepieces here, this entire set up of Mak60 causes vignetting of the images.
+But if I use any of my wide-angle 1.25″ eyepieces here, this entire setup of Mak60 causes vignetting of the images.
 This limits my achievable field of view to under 1.5 degrees, or about triple the angular diameter of the Moon in the sky.

 The Mak60 is made out of polycarbonate plastic, essentially the same stuff as a disposable water bottle, and is about the same size at only 8” (200mm) long and a bit under 3” (76mm) wide.